ericmasiello/react-redux-presentation/slides.md

 --

 ### Handling Errors with Promises
-Promises also have a `.catch()` method for handling erros in the promise chain
+Promises also have a `.catch()` method for handling errors in the promise chain

 ```js
 const p = new Promise(function(resolve, reject) {